phit3/large_scale_transformation_prediction/README.md

 # Large-scale transformation prediction
-Large-scale transformation prediction (LSTP) constists of three steps: time-constraing clustering, LSTP training and LSTP inference.
+Large-scale transformation prediction (LSTP) consists of three steps: time-constraing clustering, LSTP training and LSTP inference.
 We provide a separate script for each step.

 ## Data retrieval
 The data from the corresponding paper can be retrieved from Dataverse via wget